TuxInvader/Puppet-Brocade-vTM/brocadevtm/README.md

-       -U, --user <username>            The REST API User -P, --pass <password>            The REST API Password -o, --outfile <filename>         The output file to write -m, --mandir <manifest dir>      The location of the manifests -d, --debug <level>              The Debug level, 0 (lowest) to 5 (highest) -s                               Generate a sparse configuration (ignore default params)
+       -U, --user <username>            The REST API User -P, --pass <password>            The REST API Password -o, --outfile <filename>         The output file to write -b, --bindir <filename>          The directory in which to store any binary content (eg rules) -m, --mandir <manifest dir>      The location of the manifests -d, --debug <level>              The Debug level, 0 (lowest) to 5 (highest) -s                               Generate a sparse configuration (ignore default params)